bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/cgl1dwave.md

 plot(br, br_TW, legend = :bottomright, branchlabel =["","TW"])
 ```

 We note that the branch of travelling wave solutions has a Hopf bifurcation point at which point Modulated Travelling waves will emerge.
-This will be anlyzed in the future.
+This will be analyzed in the future.

 ## References